 He was also a worshipper of the feminine manifestation of the divine.

 Shankara’s inclination towards the concept of ‘divine mother’ is evidenced by the fact that all the four Mathas established by him are called shakti peethas (or the seat of the divine mother).

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 VIDYA D SAGAR (author) on May 19, 2021:

 Thanks Misbah.
 I appreciate your visit and comments.
 The legends associated with his life are very interesting.
 He travelled the length and breadth of the country to pursue his goal of uplifting people by increasing their spiritual quotient.
 This is so amazing because he did this at a time when transportation was not so good.
 He mostly travelled on foot.
 So much effort is really awe inspiring

-Misbah Sheikh from The World of Poets on May 19, 2021:
+Misbah Sheikh from — This Existence Is Only an Illusion on May 19, 2021:

 interesting history of Jagadguru Adi Shankaracharya.
 I enjoyed learning about his life.
 In a very short life span, he served very well.
 Thanks for sharing

 VIDYA D SAGAR (author) on May 18, 2021: